google/ExoPlayer/guide.md

 ExoPlayer supports HLS adaptive playbacks through use of `HlsSampleSource`, which loads chunks of media data from which individual samples can be extracted.
 A `HlsSampleSource` requires a `HlsChunkSource` to be injected through its constructor, which is responsible for providing media chunks from which to load and read samples.
-A `HlsSampleSource` requires a `DataSource` to be injected through its constructor, through which the media data can be loaded.
+A `HlsChunkSource` requires a `DataSource` to be injected through its constructor, through which the media data can be loaded.

 A typical object model for an ExoPlayer configured for HLS adaptive playbacks is shown in Figure